-The power and torque that their motor produces enables it to make not only smoothies but other stuff as well.
-Stuff like hummus, frozen dessert, crushed ice, etc.
+The power and torque that their motor produces enable it to make not only smoothies but other stuff as well — things like hummus, frozen dessert, crushed ice, etc.

 Now with the new S-series, Vitamix now has brought that same package at a smaller scale to cater to consumers looking for something more compact.

 It won’t be as versatile as a full-sized Vitamix or as powerful because of the smaller motor.

 Before I continue, here are the features of the Vitamix S50…

 - Has two pre-programmed settings (Smoothie and Power Blend) that provide hands-free convenience and consistency

 - Variable speed – up to 10-speed settings